Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 It certainly wasn't for Gyotin.

-As for Xktnk---For the rest of his life, Gyotin never figured out whether it was Powell's withering gaze or Bathini's warm diplomacy that shut him up.
+As for Xktnk - For the rest of his life, Gyotin never figured out whether it was Powell's withering gaze or Bathini's warm diplomacy that shut him up.
 All he knew was that there were no further questions.

 They were going *home.*